Tourism in LebanonLebanon recorded a total of two million tourists in 2019, ranking 70th in the world in absolute terms.

 Data in the chart are given in millions of tourists.
 The red line represents the average of all 18 countries in Western Asia.

-Revenues in tourismIn 1995, tourism revenues amounted to 710.00 million USD, or about 6.1 percent of the gross national product.
+Revenues from tourismIn 1995, tourism revenues amounted to 710.00 million USD, or about 6.1 percent of the gross national product.
 This corresponded to about 450,000 tourists at that time and roughly 1,578 USD per person.
 Within 25 years, the country's dependence on tourism has increased drastically.
-Before the outbreak of the Covid-19 pandemic, sales took up $8.72 billion billion, 16.89 percent of gross national product.
+Before the outbreak of the COVID-19 pandemic, sales were $8.72 billion billion, 16.78 percent of gross national product.
 Thus, each visitor spent an average of $4,503 on their vacation in Lebanon.

 All data for Lebanon in detail